mayjai/Chicago-Automated-Speed-Enforcement-Program/README.md

 <br/>
 ![Finding3_2](images/Finding3_2.png)

 Therefore, I decided not to merge the two datasets but to create separate charts, showing the overall trend of violations and crashes throughout Chicago.
-Since the data in 2014 and 2019 are not complete (data starts from July in 2014 and ends in April (now) in 2019), I exclude those two years and focus on the **trend from 2015 to 2018**.
+Since the data in 2014 and 2019 are not complete (data starts from July in 2014 and ends in April (now) in 2019), I exclude those two years and focus on the **trend from 2015 to 2018**. <br/>
+More data wrangling detail can be found [here](Violations_Crashes_Data_Cleaning.ipynb)
 <br/>

 ![Finding3](images/Finding3.png)